 An applicant to the M.S. program is expected to have completed one year of calculus and at least four semesters of college chemistry, physics, and/or biology; and to have an undergraduate degree or equivalent in geology, chemistry, physics, mathematics, engineering, or the biological sciences.
-Applicants must submit current scores (within five years) from the general test of the GRE.
 Students lacking some background in a particular area may be admitted provided they are prepared to complete courses, without graduate credit, in which they may be deficient.
 The program of study a student wishes to follow and the student's undergraduate major determine the level of preparation necessary.
 The preparation of each student is determined before the beginning of the first semester in residence in order to plan the course of study.
 Each entering student is assigned an academic adviser to assist in planning a program of study.

 Admission decisions are based on:

 - Alignment with and advocacy from a potential advisor.
 Prospective students should reach out directly to faculty with relevant research interests to ensure that the faculty member is actively recruiting students and that a relevant research project can be identified.